wivanw/spectrue-engine/CONTRIBUTING.md

 - pip

 ### Installation
-1. Fork the repository on GitHub.
+1. Fork the repository on GitHub (if you don't have write access).
-2. Clone your fork locally:
+2. Clone the repository locally:
    ```bash
    git clone https://github.com/wivanw/spectrue-engine.git
    cd spectrue-engine